-^b Per SMC 17C.200.050-1, a tree-planted continuous buffer requires a 5-foot minimum width for commercial zones.
+B. Per SMC 17C.200.050-1, a tree-planted continuous buffer requires a 5-foot minimum width for commercial zones.
 For residential and industrial zones, the minimum increases to 6 feet.
 Alternatively, a narrower buffer may be used in select zones if tree vaults are implemented.

-^c Buffers in commercial areas may be planted or concrete.
-When stormwater disposal is a governing concern, consideration should be given to use pervious surfaces.
+C. Buffers in commercial areas may be planted or concrete.
+When stormwater disposal is a governing concern, consideration should be given to use pervious

-^d The flexible area includes a menu of options which are chosen based on what maeks most sense according to city plans, environmental responsibilities, and context.
+D. The flexible area includes a menu of options which are chosen based on what makes most sense according to city plans, environmental responsibilities, and context.
 In some cases, none of these will fit within the project.
 Only in very rare cases will more than one fit - for instance, a parking lane plus bio-retention swale.

-^e In places designated for shared-use paths, the path can take the place of the sidewalk zone.
+E. In places designated for shared-use paths, the path can take the place of the sidewalk zone.

-^f Consult Master Bicycle Plan for guidance on facility type and selection.
+F. Consult Master Bicycle Plan for guidance on facility type and selection.
 Possible facilities include bike lanes, buffered bike lanes, and parking protected bike lanes (cycle tracks).
-Bicycle facilities may operate in the Flexible Area or the Vehicle Realm.
-Bicycle boulevards and shared roadways are possibilities on Urban Local streets.
+Bicycle facilities may operate in the Fiexible Area or the Vehicle Realm.
+Bicycle boulevards and shared roadways are possibilities on Urban Local

-^g Consult the Spokane Regional Stormwater Manual and Eastern Washington Low Impact Development Guidance Manual for desired locations for stormwater facilities.
-The stormwater only if there is a second lane for vehicles to continue around stopped buses.
+G. Consult the Spokane Regional Stormwater Manual and Eastern Washington Low Impact Development Guidance Manual for desired locations for stormwater facilities.
+The stormwater catchment area must meet the required volume generated by the planned impervious area.